realness-online/web/README.md

 ![Realness](src/style/icons.svg)

+Realness is for churches punks and veterans.
+Realness is organizations that live outside of advertizing.

 Realness web is the source code for [realness.online](https://realness.online).
 This code is a tool for you to build and moderate your own social networks.

 Learn more about the [philosophy](docs/philosophy.md), [architecture](docs/architecture.md), how to [contribute](docs/contributing.md), or dive in and setup a Realness of your own.